sjrd218/rightscale-nodes/README.md

 Because much of this data changes infrequently, it is only loaded once.
 Restart the plugin, or change its configuration to force a reload of the cache.

+## Jobs

+Two example jobs are included for checking the refresh cycle.
+These jobs are useful if you need the plugin to run at a regular interval, not just refreshing through normal use.
+This might be important if refreshes must be done at a predictable cycle.

+The job definitions can be found in src/main/jobs:

+* check-refresh: Runs every 5 minutes and checks the data in cache to determine the last refresh time.
+* trigger-refresh: Is invoked by check-refresh's error handler if the check fails and triggers a refresh.

+Customize these jobs to suit your environment or particular needs.

+Requirements: The check-refresh job depends on:

+* xmlstarlet to parse the xml cache file
+* gnu date to convert date/time format into unix epoch time in seconds

 ## Errors